ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/reverse_proxy.md

 If your installation uses Varnish and you want users to be able to configure and use Captcha in their forms, you must enable sending Captcha data as a response to an Ajax request.
-Otherwise, Varnish does not allow for the transfer of Captcha data to the form, and as a result, users see an empty image.
+Otherwise, Varnish doesn't allow for the transfer of Captcha data to the form, and as a result, users see an empty image.

 To enable sending Captcha over Ajax, add the following configuration: